RashedKewan/Intersection-Prioritization/README.md

 ------------------------------------------
 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0